xmamo/Structure-spawner-generator/README.md

 ### Filter options ###
-So let's take a look at all avaiable options:
+So let's take a look at all available options:
  - **`Relative position`, `Forward offset`, `Left offset` and `Up offset`**: these options determine where the structure will be spawned relative to command execution point P. With `Forward offset` you set how many blocks of